New York Central College

-As was common in the Antebellum period, when there were no public secondary schools anywhere in America, Central had a large preparatory, or high school, division.
+The college was primarily a large preparatory school, and lasted about 10 years.
 Students at the college level were never more than a small minority of the student body.
-At the first commencement in 1855, there were five graduates, with a student body of well over 100.
-There were some students at the primary level.
-Yet there was no question that Central was a college, whatever the ratio of students, and not an academy, whose studies ended at the high school level (typically including Latin and Greek).
+At the first commencement in 1855, there were five graduates among a student body of well over 100, including some enrolled at the primary level.
+Nonetheless, it was not an academy, whose studies ended at the high school level, but offered education beyond.